Mento (character): Powers and abilities

 Steve Dayton wears a helmet of his own invention that amplifies his latent psychic powers.
 While wearing the helmet, he possesses telepathy, psychokinesis, intangibility, and limited mind control.
-While the helmet also increased Dayton's paranoia and dementia, Raven is eventually able to cure him of these side effects.
+While the helmet also increased Dayton's paranoia, Raven is eventually able to cure him of these side effects.

 Other versions

+JLA: The Nail

+An alternate universe version of Mento appears in JLA: The Nail as a member of the Doom Patrol.

+Teen Titans: Earth One

-An alternate universe variant of Steve Dayton appears in Teen Titans: Earth One.
+An alternate universe version of Steve Dayton appears in Teen Titans: Earth One.
 This version is a S.T.A.R.
 Labs scientist.